TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Method

 \section{Method}

 In this section, we introduce \methodshorthand\ for unsupervised 3D representation learning on LiDAR perception via temporal forecasting.
-As shown in Fig.~\ref{figure: pipeline of proposed method}, \methodshorthand\ pre-trains the 3D encoder with (a) Recurrent Embedding scheme that accounts for the effect of autonomous vehicle's action to generate 3D embeddings at different timestamps, (b) Temporal Neural Field, which represents the 3D scene with signed distance value predicted by a geometry feature extraction network $f^{\text{geo}}$ and a signed distance network $f^{\text{SDF}}$. (c) Rendering current and future point clouds to compute loss and optimize the network.
+Fig.~\ref{figure: pipeline of proposed method} is an overview of \methodshorthand.
+To overcome the two challenges in incorporating temporal forecasting for unsupervised 3D representation learning, we propose (a) the Recurrent Embedding scheme that accounts for the effect of autonomous vehicle's (ego)action to generate 3D embeddings at different timestamps, (b) Temporal LiDAR Neural Field, which represents the 3D scene by the geometry function and signed distance value function.
+The pre-training goal is to render current and future point clouds to compute loss and optimize the network.
 We first introduce problem formulation and overall pipeline in Section \ref{subsec: problem formulation and pipeline}.
 Then we describe the Recurrent Embedding scheme and the Temporal Neural Field in details respectively in Section \ref{subsec: recurrent embedding} and \ref{subsec: lidar neural field}.
 Finally in Section \ref{subsec: rendering}, we discuss the differentiable rendering process and loss computation.